 “What would I do then?” wondered the fisherman.
 “You should be able to sit and just enjoy life”, said the businessman.
 “I do that right now”, said the poor fisherman.

-Lake Pamvotis is the only lake in Greece with a inhabited islands within its perimeter.
-That’s why it’s such a popular travel destination.
+Lake Pamvotis is the only lake in Greece with an inhabited island within its perimeter.
+And maybe one of the resons why it’s such a popular travel destination.
 Ioannina is the capital of the Greek province of Epirus.
 The city has about 100,000 inhabitants.
 Ioannina can be followed back to the 900’s but became important as Epirus’s first city in 1204 and became independent in 1913.

 The photo is shot from Tzami Pasha Mosque.
 The island of Nisi is interesting with its history and role as the scene of the murder of Ali Pasha, ruler over Ioannina in the 1800s.